 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements as a whole.
-The Schedule of Operating Expenses, Schedule of Non-Operating Revenues and Expenses, and Schedule of Debt Service Net Revenues Coverage are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Balance Sheets - Combined - Internal Funds and Schedule of Revenues, Expenses and Changes in Net Position - Combined - Internal Funds are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and statements and accordingly, we do not express an opinion or provide any assurance on them.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.